 This campaign relates to policy or practice in England and Wales.

-We’ve helped over 300,000 people with Universal Credit issues since the beginning of the pandemic.
+Citizens Advice helped over 400,000 people with Universal Credit last year.
 Our clients’ evidence helps us play a key role in influencing the Government to ensure the welfare system works for all those needing support.

 Why things need to change

 The Covid-19 pandemic sent economic shockwaves up and down the country and millions of families turned to the benefit system for financial support.
 However, Universal Credit was able to adapt quickly, providing a much-needed safety net for those in need.

 Yet, the biggest challenge is still to come.
 The labour market has endured a seismic shift and the ballooning cost of living threatens to cast a long shadow over our recovery.
 In the coming months and years, Universal Credit needs to continue to adapt to provide financial support for those who need it.

 Last year, we welcomed changes to Universal Credit which meant that working people can keep more of what they earn.
 This represented a significant investment in the benefits system which will help some working families cover their essential costs.